-Moreover, Accelerated Mobile Pages (AMP) isn’t built-in, you’ll need a third-party paid app for that.
+Moreover, you need to pay for a third-party app to install Accelerated Mobile Pages (AMP).
 If you’re not familiar with AMP, it’s a Google technology that uses different, more-minimal HTML pages for a website in order to improve performance for mobile users.

 Besides, as blogging is not the main focus of the Shopify platform, Shopify blogging features can only satisfy people with basic needs and requirements.
 In the categorization of posts, Shopify blog posts only permit you to use tags — no categories are available.

 If you plan on products that appear in different formats, then paying particular attention to product options and variants is very essential.
 Shopify offers users limited product options and variants.

 You can only create 100 variants of a product, even though that can involve up to 3 product options.
 Still, Shopify requires a paid app to extend the limits.

 So, if you happen to encounter any of these aforesaid problems with Shopify, I encourage you to read on to discover Shopify alternatives that could solve these issues.

 Shopify Alternatives: Hosted eCommerce Platforms